smguru/pragmagrid.github.io/howto/editing.rst

 Introduction
 --------------

-DO NOT EDIT **_config.yaml** at the top level  This is a main jekyll layout file for the whole PRAGMA site, has no bearing for a specific meeting layout.
+* DO NOT EDIT **_config.yaml** at the top level  This is a main jekyll layout file for the whole PRAGMA site, has no bearing for a specific meeting layout.

+* Do not use TABS in any files, use spaces.
+TABS will break the layout for the whole website **search** function.

 The sections below outline what needs to be a edited.
 The edits can be done from the GitHub  gui via web browser.